mishamyrt/ambihass/README.md

 * `minBrightness` — Minimal brightness.
 * `interval` — Device update interval.
 Some devices do not respond well to too frequent updates.
 * `color` — Color level.
 If more than one color is recognised in the image, these additional colors can be applied to the lights.
 Counts from zero.
-* `brightnes` — Brightness level.
+* `brightness` — Brightness level.
 Allows to better adapt lighting to different brightness levels.

 ## Run